 And, even though I know this to be true, each and every time he asks for it, my memory magically fails me.

 Am I making the case that I’m an idiot?

 Schedule a 30-minute consultation

 Interested in coaching but want to learn more?

 Let’s just call this particular brand of purposeful idiocy, human.
 We humans are not the nicest of species, to ourselves or to others.
 In fact, we’re pretty sneaky.
 We spend more time pretending we are nice than actually just being nice.
-More time thinking mean thoughts than speaking them.
+More time thinking mean and negative thoughts than speaking them.
 Judging others.
 Hell, even judging ourselves for judging others.
 Bottom line, we’re way more interested in maintaining our comfort level than fighting for our own happiness.